 MGP Kick Extreme V5 by Madd Gear

-It comes in a couple of different colours too as well as the blue and black shown above.
-It’s suitable for not only older kids but also adults too so if you’re worried about size being an issue it shouldn’t be.
-It can also be cut down for use by a smaller child should you want that, although obviously it won’t have the longevity once your child gets bigger.
+It comes in a couple of different colours too as well as the silver and black shown above.
+It’s suitable for not only older kids but also teenagers/young adults too so if you’re worried about size being an issue it shouldn’t be.

 - well known brand